imagej/imagej.github.io/_pages/cookbook/image-intensity-processing.md

 To generate a reference image:

-1. Flatten the stack with the menu command ({% include bc content='Image | Stacks | Z-project'%} with "Projection type: Maximum"),
+1. Flatten the stack with the menu command ({% include bc path='Image | Stacks | Z-project'%} with "Projection type: Maximum"),
 2. Adjust the brightness and contrast if necessary.
 3. Select the new image and click the "More" button in the ROI manager.
 After that select "Label".